alphagov/design-patterns/README.md

 sass --watch sass:stylesheets
 ```

-If you want to preview your work locally you'll need to run Jekyll like this:
+If you want to preview your work locally, run Jekyll like this:

 ```
 jekyll serve --watch --baseurl ''
 ```

-This is so that URLs are correctly resolved in both local and GitHib hosted environents.
+This is so that URLs are correctly resolved in both local and GitHub hosted environents.

 Finally, because we're using GitHub Pages there is no master branch - 'gh-pages' is the default branch.